digbmc/media-medea/play.md

 World premeire performances of *Media/Medea* will take place April 13 – 16 at the Bryn Mawr College Hepburn Teaching Theater, and April 20 – 22 at the Community College of Philadelphia’s Performance Theater.
 Ticket reservations will be available online to the general public beginning March 31.

-<button onclick="window.location.href='https://www.brynmawr.edu/inside/academic-information/departments-programs/theater/productions';">Bryn Mawr Theater website</button>
+<a href="https://www.brynmawr.edu/inside/academic-information/departments-programs/theater/productions"><button>Bryn Mawr Theater website</button></a>

 Following the world premiere, an open-access version of Ijames' script will be made available on this website.